ALAMO CITY ARTS ACADEMY

 Pointe work is not required to study at the advanced level, but those wishing to study pointe must meet the following criteria:

-6. Be able to hold correct turnout while dancing from foot flat to demi-point.
-Correct turnout is achieved from the hips and not from the feet and knees.
+• Turnout: The student must be able to hold correct turnout while dancing from flat to demi-pointe.
+Correct turnout is achieved from the hips, not the feet or knees.
 In the turned-out position, the foot is in line with the kneecap and hip joint.
-Correct turnout should be easily maintained in demi-pointe.
-Weight centered forward over the big toe, heels forward to avoid sickling, and knees straight.
-Maintaining this correct turnout is more difficult en pointe.
+Correct turnout should be easily maintained in demi-pointe; weight should be centered forward over the big toe, heels forward to avoid sickling, and knees straight.
+Maintaining this turnout is more difficult en pointe.

-7. Be able to maintain a strong, straight torso while dancing without any tilt in the pelvis.
-A straight torso is held by both the back muscles but more importantly by the lower abdominals.
-A weak torso will throw the student off balance while en pointe and will make it difficult to do ballet steps.
-This also puts the dancer at risk for injury.
+• Torso control: The student must be able to maintain a strong, straight torso while dancing, without pelvic tilt.
+A straight torso is supported by the back muscles and, more importantly, the lower abdominals.
+A weak torso throws the student off balance en pointe, makes steps difficult, and increases injury risk.

-8. Be able to perform a correct demi-plie position for all transitions.
-Demi-plie should be performed with turnout from the hips while maintaining the kneecap in line with the 2nd toe, and without allowing the heels to pop up.
-This should occur in pirouette preparation, jump preparation, and prior to en pointe positions.
+• Demi-plié for transitions: The student must be able to perform a correct demi-plié for all transitions, maintaining turnout from the hips, the kneecap aligned with the second toe, and the heels down.
+This applies in pirouette preparation, jump preparation, and before going en pointe.

-12. Be able to hold a passé balance on half-pointe.
-The student should be well-placed (hips square, back straight, legs turned-out), and have the strength to balance on half-pointe.
-This pose is more difficult to correct en pointe, as the surface area for balancing is smaller and the strength requirements are greater.
+• Passé balance: The student must be able to hold a passé balance on demi-pointe.
+The student should be well placed (hips square, back straight, legs turned out) and strong enough to balance.
+This position is more difficult to execute correctly en pointe because the base of support is smaller and strength demands are greater.

 Ballet 4 - Pre-Pointe - Intermediate Ballet (Ages 12+)